 The House of Lords has made a series of alterations to its procedures to enable it to continue to sit whilst managing the risk posed by Covid-19.
-On 20 May 2021, the House of Lords is scheduled to debate remote participation and the hybrid proceedings.

 How were hybrid proceedings introduced?